mpostol/TP/ExDataManagement/README.md

 **graphical user interface (GUI)**: GUI is a type of user interface that allows users to interact with electronic devices or software applications through graphical elements such as icons, buttons, windows, and menus.
 To handle GUI functionality allowing data rendering,  data entering, and events handling is required.
 Data rendering refers to the process of converting raw data into a visual or presentable format for users to comprehend.
 Key aspects of GUI handling include converting raw data into a format suitable for further processing and adapting the presentation of data to different screen sizes or devices to ensure a consistent and effective user experience.
 GUIs provide a visual way for users to interact with a system, making it more intuitive and user-friendly compared to text-based interfaces.

-## Conclusion
+## 4. Conclusion

 This section and subsections address examples of practical scenarios regarding various aspects of external data management.
+Referring to previously mentioned data kinds we need examples related to:

+- **streaming**: files management, bitstreams format, interoperability, cybersecurity of bitstreams, serialization
+- **structural**: queries compositions, queries execution, database interoperability
+- **graphical**: data rendering, data entering, events handling

-## See also
+## 5. See also

 - [Programming in Practice - Executive Summary; Udemy course; 2021][udemyPiPES]; The course explains the role of this repository as the extended examples storage that is a foundation for the Programming in Practice paradigm.
 The course is for all serious about the improvement of the software development skills education methodology.
 - [Programming in Practice; GitBook eBook](https://mpostol.gitbook.io/pip/) - The content of this eBook is auto-generated using the markdown files collected in this repository.
 It is distributed online upon the open access rules.